 Scale-up of the Class I kitchen certification scheme is a realistic opportunity and one important component to the trade and consumption of quality fish in Ghana and for export.
-The Ministry of Fisheries and Aquaculture Development should collaborate with the agencies represented on the Certification committee to support the Class 1 recognition scheme through development of a policy guideline on hygienic production and trade of fish for domestic consumption and to guide processors who want to export fish to the EU or African nations.
+The Ministry of Fisheries and Aquaculture Development should collaborate with the agencies represented on the Certification committee especially the Food and Drugs Authority to migrate the Class 1 recognition scheme on to the newly launched Progressive Licensing Scheme for cottage industries and small-scale food processors.

-Participatory research is needed to document price premiums and profit margins that can be made by producing fish under more hygienic conditions, using the Ahotor oven, under the Class I recognition scheme.
+Participatory research is needed to document price premiums and profit margins that can be made by producing fish under more hygienic conditions, using the Ahotor oven, under the

+Class I recognition scheme.
 Higher profit margins might result from higher market prices for a higher quality product or could result from reduction of post-harvest losses due to improved hygiene and handling, reduced cost of inputs (i.e., using less fuelwood), reduced time requirements from labor savings per kilo processed.
 Such information would be useful in future nationwide campaigns for promoting the Ahotor and the Class I certification scheme and help bridge the knowledge gap of consumers regarding healthy fish production and consumption.
 Consumer awareness on fish product quality is necessary as Ghanaian consumers are generally not aware of the health and quality issues surrounding traditionally processed fish.
 This is especially true with regard to PAH and microbial levels.
 Consumer demand for higher quality fish and willingness to pay a price premium for quality need to be promoted and documented.
 The information should be shared broadly by processors themselves through their networks and supporting institutions to drive behavior change by consumers and on adoption of improved fish smoking technologies, hygiene and handling practices.

-Fish trade associations and groups should be strengthened and supported with capacity building initiatives and improved access to finance as already outlined in the National Fisheries Management Plan.

-Processors who preserve and trade in sun dried fish should be supported to reduce postharvest losses by using drying racks, mechanisms to exclude animal access (like chickens, birds, etc.) and better packaging to improve on the quality of their product to increase its' market value.
+Fish trade associations and groups should be strengthened and supported with capacity building initiatives and improved access to finance as already outlined in the draft National Fisheries Management Plan 2021-2025.
+Processors who preserve and trade in sun dried fish should be supported to reduce post-harvest losses by using drying racks, mechanisms to exclude animal access (like chickens, birds, etc.) and better packaging to improve on the quality of their product to increase its' market value.
 With the near collapse of the fisheries sector, the vulnerability of fisher folk, especially the female processors who are heads of household, could be reduced with support to diversify their livelihoods.
 The recent project effort and scale up on promoting financial resiliency through the development of Village Savings and Loan Associations can help in this regard.